-Congratulations on your new bundle of joy!
-Enjoy every moment and smile as your little one will grow up very fast.
-To encourage your child’s healthy development from birth to six months of age, consider following these tips from our extraordinary team of physical, occupational and speech therapists at the CA Technologies Rehabilitation Center at the Lerner Children’s Pavilion.
+Congratulations on the arrival of your little bundle of joy!
+While every child develops in their own unique way, the acquisition of new skills requires an abundance of practice!
+To encourage your child’s healthy development from birth to six months of age, our expert team of physical, occupational and speech therapists at the CA Technologies Rehabilitation Center at the Lerner Children’s Pavilion offer some helpful strategies.